Directly to the content

 Hyperuricemia and gout

-Fasting promotes the cellular degradation and renewal process (autophagy), whereby the cell's own components are increasingly recycled.
-Among other things, purines are released, the breakdown of which leads to the formation of uric acid.
-As a result, uric acid levels can rise during fasting, which increases the risk of gout attacks in predisposed individuals.
-You can find out more about autophagy in the article on spermidine.
+Fasting promotes the cellular degradation and renewal process (autophagy), thereby increasing the recycling of cellular components.This releases purines, the breakdown of which leads to the formation of uric acid.
+As a result, the uric acid level can rise during fasting, which increases the risk of gout attacks in predisposed individuals.
+You can learn more about autophagy in the article on Spermidin.

 Recommendation: Gout patients should only fast in consultation with a doctor or nutritionist.
-A cautious start with shorter fasting windows (e.g. 12-14 hours) and sufficient fluid intake to promote uric acid excretion are essential.
+A cautious start with shorter fasting windows (e.g., 12–14 hours) and adequate fluid intake to promote uric acid excretion is essential.

-In individuals with eating disorders such as anorexia nervosa, fasting may also reinforce restrictive eating patterns and further promote pathological food use.
+In individuals with eating disorders such as anorexia nervosa, fasting can also reinforce restrictive eating patterns and further promote pathological relationships with food.

-Recommendation: People who are underweight, have eating disorders or a history of such illnesses should avoid fasting as a matter of principle and ensure a balanced, regular food intake, ideally under medical or nutritional supervision.
+Recommendation: Individuals with underweight, eating disorders, or a history of such conditions should generally avoid fasting and ensure a balanced, regular food intake, ideally under medical or nutritional guidance.

-Recommendation: Instead of fasting, a balanced and nutritious diet should be followed to meet the special needs of these phases of life.
-If you are unsure, advice from a doctor or nutritionist can be helpful.
+Recommendation: Instead of fasting, attention should be paid to a balanced and nutrient-rich diet to meet the special needs during these life phases.
+In case of uncertainties, consulting a doctor or nutritionist can be helpful.

 When does fasting become a positive signal?